CharliePoole/statiq-site/input/technical/ten-reasons-to-try-nunit-25.md

 In past releases, if any test needed to run in the STA, the entire test run had to use the STA.
 With 2.5, any method, fixture or assembly may be given an attribute that causes it to run on a separate thread in the STA.
 Other attributes allow requiring an MTA or simply running on a separate thread for isolation.
 This can eliminate a lot of boilerplate code now required to create a separate thread, launch it and capture the results for NUnit.

 This is my own list, of course.
-Yours may vary. <a target="_blank" href="http://nunit.org/?p=download#beta">Download the release</a>, try it out and let me know what your own favorites are.
+Yours may vary.
+[Download the release](https://sourceforge.net/projects/nunit/files/NUnit%20Version%202/V2.5/)</a>, try it out and let me know what your own favorites are.

 ---